When I was growing up, my household looked different from the idyllic families that were portrayed on the television shows I enjoyed.

 Often harsh and inflexible discipline is used to keep family members “inline” so they won't question authority or develop their own opinions.

-38. Lack of support from the non-dominant parent.
+38. There's a lack of support from the non-dominant parent.

 In dysfunctional families, one parent is often the one who will abuse or neglect the children in the family, and the other parent allows the abuse to happen without intervening.